hedsouza/bigbmeetup/docs/DEVELOPMENT_PLAN.md

-# BigBMeetup Website Development Plan
+# bigbmeetup Website Development Plan

 ## Overview

-This document outlines the complete development plan for the BigBMeetup website based on the branding strategy.
+This document outlines the complete development plan for the bigbmeetup website based on the branding strategy.
 The site will be a modern, single-page application with supporting dynamic pages, built with Next.js 15, Tailwind CSS, and deployed on Vercel.

 ---